yn785/Visualization-of-Electric-power-selling-price-index-in-Canada/README.md

 2. Run the code using a Python IDE or Jupyter Notebook.

 3. The code will generate visualizations, including line plots and heatmaps, showcasing the electric power selling price indices in Canada.
+It will also perform linear regression analysis to analyze trends and make predictions.

 ## Contributing